Reasons to prefer logback over log4j 1.x

 Logback-access, i.e. HTTP-access logging with brains, is an integral part of logback

 Last but not least, the logback-access module, part of the logback distribution, integrates with Servlet containers such as Jetty or Tomcat to provide rich and powerful HTTP-access log functionality.
 Since logback-access was part of the initial design, all the logback-classic features you love are available in logback-access as well.

-We have listed a number of reasons for preferring logback over log4j.
-Given that logback builds upon on our previous work on log4j, simply put, logback is just a better log4j.
+We have listed a number of reasons for preferring logback over log4j 1.x.
+Given that logback builds upon on our previous work on log4j 1.x, simply put, logback is just a better log4j 1.x.